samfisherirl/Github.ahk-API-for-AHKv2/README.md

         file_to_Save := A_AppDataCommon "\" releasename
-        ;same as git.DL("geo") except choose the directory, using the git.name() ;object to grab the release file name, including extension and version data like "geo.v1.1.zip"
+        ;same as git.DL("geo") except choose the directory, using the git.name() ;object to grab the release file name, ;including extension and version data like "geo.v1.1.zip"

         git.DL(file_to_Save)
         ;git.DL("geo")